ReactiveMatter/passage/README.md

 date-format: 'd F, Y' # Date display format, Implemented by template
 ```

-You may add more options in config file, and the value can be accessed form the $site variable.
+You may add more options in config file, and the value can be accessed from the $site variable.

 ## YAML metadata